ArturKovacs/GL-raytracer/README.md

 I strognly recommend you to download the dependencies from your software manager.
 For detailed instructions please go to [How to make it work on linux](https://github.com/ArturKovacs/GL-raytracer/wiki/How-to-make-it-work-on-linux) )

+Please note that the program is mainly tested with proprietary AMD display driver and (according to a former check) it won't work with open-source driver on an AMD GPU.

 ### Movement ###
 You can move with w,a,s,d.
 Holding SHIFT will make you move faster.
 Pressing SPACE will capture the mouse.